IBM/zopeneditor-sample/README.md

     zowe profiles create zosmf-profile zoweCLI --host host.company.com --port 443 --user USER1 --pass password --reject-unauthorized false
     ```

-**Note**, after you create or add a Zowe profile you need to reload the browser windows to make the profile appear in the graphical Zowe tree views provided by the Zowe VS Code extension plugin.
+   **Note**: After you create or add a Zowe profile, you need to reload the browser windows to make the profile appear in the graphical Zowe tree views provided by the Zowe VS Code extension plugin.

-1. Test this profile with this command:
+2. Test this profile with this command:

     ```bash
     zowe zosmf check status